389ds/389ds.github.io/docs/389ds/design/password-extensibility.md

 * kerberos credentials

 A plugin would register a function as PLUGIN_PASSWORD_STORE_FN.
 Please see [Plugin Version 4](plugin-v4.html) for more about transactions and how this interacts.

+If password migration mode is enabled, we do not intercept and hash values.
+They are written "as is" to the database, by passing the hash functions.

+If password migration mode is enabled and an ldap extended password change operation is performed, we fail with unwilling to perform immediately.

 Plugins can register attributes which the server should consider to indicate the need for a password change.
 For example, userPassword plugin would register that any change to userPassword indicates the PLUGIN_PASSWORD_STORE operation should begin, and all plugis updated.
 Similarly, a change to say ipaNTPassword would trigger the same.
 This allows any